balzsa/balzsa/README.md

-- 👋 Hi, I’m @balzsa
+- 👋 Hi, I’m not @balzsa
-- 👀 I’m interested in ...
+- 👀 I’m interested in: balzsa
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: how to cure dementia how to cure dementia how to cure dementia how to cure dementia how to cure dementia
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on: idk
-- 📫 How to reach me ...
+- 📫 How to reach me: i forgor
-- 😄 Pronouns: gey
+- 😄 Pronouns: he/he/he/ha
-- ⚡ Fun fact: gey
+- ⚡ Fun fact: im straight

 <!---
 balzsa/balzsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.